 If you haven’t already let it slip to your nearest and dearest, the baby shower is a great time to make the big gender reveal.
-Have a gender-neutral themed baby shower to leave guests none the wiser until you are ready to dish on the deets and you’re bound to make a big impact.
+Have a gender-neutral themed baby shower to leave guests none the wiser until you are ready to dish on the deets.
+It’s bound to make a big impact.

 Stuck for reveal ideas?
 Take a look at these 8 creative ways to reveal baby’s gender.

 The baby shower is all about showering mum-to-be with love and enjoyment.
 But baby shower favours are a memorable way to give something back to your beautiful guests for sharing in your special day.

 From lasting mementoes to edible treats that won’t last the car ride home, lovely baby shower favours will surprise and delight your friends and family.